brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I slept in stealth tent sites between shelters twice on the trip.

-Taking the time to select a flat spot is worthwhile.
+Taking the time to select a flat tent spot is worthwhile.
 The only bad nights I had on the trail were caused by overly sloped tent sites.
 Otherwise, I slept well.

 Water